codeAligned/tjioi/README.md

 * Currently, indentation is kind of inconsistent.
 Use either two or four spaces, and be consistent with the surrounding code.
 If you use three spaces, this incident will be reported.
 * Do not make fourteen commits in a row that change one line of code.
 Seriously.
 If you really want to, do it in a branch, then rebase it onto master.

-More notes:
-* This repo is automatically deployed to https://tjsct.github.io/tjioi/.
-The official URL is https://activites.tjhsst.edu/tjioi/, which requires someone who has access to manually pull the Git repo.
-So don't be too afraid to push commits to the repo; they won't automatically go up on the official URL!
-* The accounts for Google Analytics, Webmaster Tools, and API Console are all handled by tjhsstsctcaptains@gmail.com; some are also used for SCT things.
-It may be necessary to change this in the future, if TJ IOI has its own officership in the future.

 ## Setting up Jekyll
 This site runs on Jekyll.
 To use that, first you need to install Ruby and DevKit or whatever.
 If you're on Ubuntu/Debian, run `apt-get install ruby ruby-dev`.
 If you're on Windows, try following the instructions at https://labs.sverrirs.com/jekyll//1-ruby-and-devkit.html, and good luck.